Citizens United v. FEC

 The first Supreme Court First Amendment case was in 1919 and obviously 2019 just ended.

-If you look at the arc of the court's decisions, the early cases seem to be very concerned with, you know,
+If you look at the arc of the court's decisions, the early cases seem to be very concerned with, you know, minorities, the disenfranchised, the powerless citizens.

-You have anti-fascist leagues suing the government because they were put on some government watch list and the the Supreme Court saying that they can challenge their inclusion on that in the 40s or the NAACP in the 50s using the First Amendment as a shield.
+You have anti-fascist leagues suing the government because they were put on some government watch list and the Supreme Court saying that they can challenge their inclusion on that in the 40s or the NAACP in the 50s using the First Amendment as a shield.

 And this is maybe the case of all cases that sort of shows how the court's emphasis has shifted to protecting the wealthy and the powerful.
+Aaron Powell, yeah.

 So here in Citizens United, the court is asked whether McCain-Feingold, a 2002 law that bans outside political spending right before elections, violates the First Amendment by unconstitutionally restricting a corporation's political speech.